jueves, 19 de diciembre de 2019

 BACKGROUND TO THE LAW OF THREE

-The law of three states every phenomenon and every event in creation is the work of three independent forces.
+The law of three states that very phenomenon and every event in creation is the work of three independent forces.

 When we see the action of three independent forces in every event and phenomenon, then we see the world as it really is.